Sharp isoperimetric comparison on non-collapsed spaces with lower Ricci bounds

 \subsection{Acknowledgements}

 The first author is partially supported by the European Research Council (ERC Starting Grant 713998 GeoMeG `\emph{Geometry of Metric Groups}').
 The second author is supported by the Balzan project led by Luigi Ambrosio.
 The first and the third authors are partially supported by the INdAM - GNAMPA Project CUP\_E55F22000270001 ``Isoperimetric problems: variational and geometric aspects''.
 The last author is supported by the European Research Council (ERC), under the European Union Horizon 2020 research and innovation programme, via the ERC Starting Grant “CURVATURE”, grant agreement No. 802689.
 He is grateful to Elia Bru\`e and Andrea Mondino for several conversations and useful comments on a preliminary version of this note and to Christian Ketterer for useful comments.
-The authors are grateful to Otis Chodosh, Mattia Fogagnolo and Emanuel Milman for useful feedbacks on a preliminary version of the paper.
+The authors are grateful to Otis Chodosh, Mattia Fogagnolo and Emanuel Milman for useful feedback on a preliminary version of the paper. {They are grateful to the anonymous reviewers for several useful comments that led to a great improvement in the presentation of the note and for pointing out some inaccuracies in a previous version.}